tanyjnaaman/portfolio/content/blog/my-evolution-of-applications/index.md

 * It was really hard
 * At the advice of some teachers I bit the bullet and changed my major

-My journey in Computer Science has been unconventional, I think.
+My journey in Computer Science has been unconventional.
 I entered university studying mechanical engineering, and I really did not enjoy a lot of it.
-Hated it.
+Hated it, really.
 But I kinda knew that something didn't feel right even before coming into university, so really, a lot of my first year to  year-and-a-half was spent on doing as many things as widely and broadly as possible - case competitions, engineering projects, book clubs, whatever.

 Honestly, I had no idea what I was doing, it was really just exploring and praying that "things will work out eventually".
 As a result, I never even considered interning in the summer of year 1.
 Some of my friends did, but I was so far away from knowing what I wanted to do that I didn't even feel underqualified - I just felt lost.
 I was stressed all the time about it, and often times felt as if "maybe I can just roll with it".
 I never did, though, because it never sat right with me to study something I hated.